British Slang Words: What Does It All Mean?

 40. To crack on

 “To crack on with something” means to get started or continue with something.
-For example, “It’s getting late, I better crack on.”
+To use these UK slang words in a sentence you’d say, “It’s getting late, I better crack on.”

 Meaning of being bitterly disappointed about something.
 “I was absolutely gutted when I heard the bad news.”